I you are of working age you will no longer be paid full housing benefit if you are assessed as under-occupying your home.

 The government's idea is that people should be better off in work than on benefits.
 Some people in Wolverhampton will find that their current benefits are more than those sums and their benefits will be reduced.

-A new type of benefit, for working age people only, called Universal Credit, will be brought in.
+A new type of benefit, for working age people only, called Universal Credit, is coming in February 2015.
 It will bring together the main out of work benefits:

 You will no longer be paid housing benefit and you will need to arrange to pay your rent yourself.
-You will need to ensure all your financial commitments are met.
-Paying your rent is a priority payment because if you do not pay it, ultimately you could lose your home.
+You will need to make sure you can pay all your bills.
+Paying your rent is a priority payment because if you do not pay it, and get into arrears, you could lose your home.

 You can take steps to protect your financial future.
 We will be contacting tenants who are most likely to be affected, but in the meantime here are some helpful tips you can follow: